-When we talk about Moshe Safdie, I’m sure that he should need no introduction.
-He is famous for his megastructures, built allover the world.
-Hamid Hassanzadeh of ParametricArchitecture, sat down with Moshe Safdie during the Covid-19 lockdown and discussed with him about his story of becoming an architect, establishing his practice, his very first project Habitat 67, humanizing the mega-scale, COVID’s impact and more.
-Watch this video on ParametricArchitecture’s IGTV.
+Famous for his megastructures, built all over the world Moshe Safdie during the COVID-19 lockdown discussed his story of becoming an architect, establishing his practice, his very first project Habitat 67, humanizing the mega-scale, COVID’s impact, and much more.